dbankier/TiShadow/README.md

 parts to TiShadow: the TiShadow server, TiShadow app and build scripts for deploying full applications.

-Have a look at the following [video](http://www.youtube.com/watch?v=xUggUXQArUM) to get any idea of how to use TiShadow and what it can do.
+~~Have a look at the following [video](http://www.youtube.com/watch?v=xUggUXQArUM) to get any idea of how to use TiShadow and what it can do.~~ (A little outdated.)

+Have a look at this [presentation](http://www.slideshare.net/londontitanium/titanium-london-tishadow-july-2012) (July 2012) recently given at the TiLondon meetup for a look at most of what you can do with TiShadow.

 TiShadow Server Install